-The other significant fallout of this sphere of conflict was the high degree of social and economic mobility it offered to common men and women.
+The other significant fallout of this second sphere of conflict was the high degree of social mobility it offered to common men and women.
 Competitive recruitment by various factions opened up lucrative political and military opportunities for common men.
-For instance, during September 1774, Haider AH and Mudhoji Bhosale were recruiting soldiers around paragana Karhepathar, prant Pune.
-The Peshwa government was concerned that a large number of villagers might join them.
-It ordered its officers to confiscate any money that such recruiting agents might have\1.
-Such opportunities were very important: in the drought prone, monsoon fed dryland agriculture of the Deccan.
-The village of Boriwade was raided by Jagdeorao Nimbalkar and Manaji pawar.
+Such opportunities were very important in the drought prone, monsoon fed dryland agriculture of the Deccan.
+The village of Boriwade was raided by Jagdeorao Nimbalkar and Manaji Pawar.
 A villager, Abaji Chavan, was murdered in the skirmish.
 Shivaji II directed Hindurao Ghorpade to make over an excellent field to his Abaji's son, because Abaji was a loyal man.
-Chenji Chavan Patil of Boriwade was a "loyal servant" of Shivaji II.
-Shivaji II granted him five beehgas of land, and an abdagiri, expressing the hope that he would continue to be loyal to the government.
-"Malharji, Hanmaji and Santaji Mardane were loyal servants", who were given 3/4th Chawar land at village Bawade.
-Antoji Ganoji

-Shinde and his sons were "old servants" of the King, and hence Antoji was given four beeghas of first rate land in inam "These examples, of common people creatively using the fluid politics of the early eighteenth century abound in the archival records.
+Chenji Chavan Patil of Boriwade was a 'loyal servant' of Shivaji II.
+Shivaji II granted him five beegas of land, and an abdagiri, expressing the hope that he would continue to be loyal to the government.
+50 Malharji, Hanmaji and Santaji Mardane were 'loyal servants', who were given 3/4th Chawar land at village Bawade.
+Antoji Ganoji Shinde and his sons were 'old servants' of the King, and hence Antoji was given four beeghas of first rate land in inam.
+51 These examples, of common people creatively using the fluid politics of the early 18th century abound in the archival records.
 Women in such households could also use the connections and political networks of their families to pursue their own agendas.
-In the late eighteenth century Deccan, the presence of such women was visible to outside observers".
+In the late 18th century Deccan, the presence of such women was visible to outside observers.